 Nestled in a 3-hectare park also housing a landscaped fitness trail, a multi-sports ground, and several terraces surrounding the boarding school premises, with huge bay windows overlooking Paris, the six-storey school has classrooms, offices, a library, an auditorium and a cafeteria.
 The site was also very carefully secured with a network of 16 surveillance cameras around the school.
 The Lycée International de l’Est parisien is part of the new generation of 100%-digital schools and uses all the current digital learning mediums and paths like digital boards or video.
 The Region invested more than 56 million euro to build this innovating school.

+Hosting the Games for the benefit of all Ile-de-France residents.
+This is the goal of the Region, which committed to investing 209 million euro in public facilities.
 Among the facilities planned as part of the Paris 2024 bid are the Hill of Élancourt (Yvelines, €5m), the aquatic center of Saint-Denis (Seine-Saint-Denis, €10m), and the renovation of the Olympic Stadium (€10m)...
 Also, a new interchange will be built on highway A86 at the Pleyel crossroads, with a sound barrier protecting the future Olympic village, as well as pedestrian footbridges to ease the connections between L’Ile-Saint-Denis, the Cité du cinéma and the Stade de France at the A1 highway junction.
 Let’s also point that a 10 million euros envelope shall be dedicated to accessibility with a view to the Paralympics...